IBM-Cloud/techxchange-labs/docs/pfeng-1818/04-building-with-terraform-modules.md

 This configuration demonstrates a common and secure cloud design pattern called **Load Balancer Chaining**.
 -   The **Public Load Balancer** acts as the secure entry point.
 It lives in the Management VPC and is the only component exposed to the public internet.
 -   It then forwards traffic to the **Private Load Balancer** in the isolated Workload VPC.
--   This ensures that the workload servers are never directly exposed to the internet, significantly reducing the attack surface.
+-   This ensures that no network resources in the workload VPC are publicly exposed.
+In this case, we do not want to have a load balancer living in the private VPC being publicly exposed.

 Add the following code to `main.tf`: